rkutsel/team-profile-generator/README.md

 ## Description

 **Node.js** command-line **HTML** page generator that relies on **[enquirer](https://www.npmjs.com/package/inquirer)** to interact with a user and plugs that into the generated HTML page with some basic user info that includes a Manager, Engineer and an Intern roles.
 That's just a simple example that can be further extended into something more concrete.
-The classes that were already defined for `Employee` as a parent and its children: `Manager`, `Engineer`, `Intern`
+The classes that were already defined for `Employee` as a parent and its children: `Manager`, `Engineer`, `Intern`.

+I ended up using **[SPECTRE](https://picturepan2.github.io/spectre/index.html)** CSS framework that has what I thought were pretty cool panels I used for my cards.
+And it was another chance to learn something I've never used before.

 ## Installation Instructions